 Our main research objective is to understand the genomic, epigenomic, and metabolic changes leading to cancer in humans - and identify points of vulnerabilities that can be exploited for cancer therapy.
 We use various state-of-the-art genomic tools to interrogate tumor behavior, gene alterations and events that are fundamental to cancer development and survival.

-We believe that the knowledge obtained on these genes will allow us to design in the future novel therapeutic approaches.
+We believe that the knowledge obtained on these cancer dependencies will allow us to design novel therapeutic approaches.

 New research line 1: Enhancers.

 Enhancers are non-coding genomic regions that activate gene expression of distantly located target genes.
 Interestingly, enhancer-binding genes were linked to cancer development, and novel cancer therapies block enhancer function.
 However, the human genome contains almost a million different enhancers while only few are potentially involved.
 To identify cancer-involved enhancers, the lab screened enhancer-targets of the tumor suppressor p53 or the Estrogen Receptor oncogene.
 This approach is yielding novel insights to the role of enhancers as tumor suppressors and oncogenes.